briaguya/nxtaster/README.md

 # nxTASter
-The goal of this will be to test input against nx-tas scripts
+The goal of this is to test input from various TAS playback methods.

 ## What this currently does:
 1. When the application is loaded, it waits for LSTICK and RSTICK to be clicked in at the same time